Muv-Luv: Other

 Several other prose spin-offs were published as short stories in Tech Gian magazine.
 In addition, two fandiscs were also released, and containing alternate scenarios, short stories, computer wallpapers, and audio dramas.
 Other spin-off material appeared as short visual novels in re-releases of earlier games, and in the Muv-Luv Alternative Chronicles series.
 Some of these visual novel segments for PC were assembled into the collections photonflowers* and photonmelodies♮ for the PlayStation 3 in 2014, later ported to PC via Steam.

 Aside from the visual novels, several other styles of games based on Muv-Luv have been released over the years.
 The browser game Muv-Luv Alternative: Next Answer launched in February 2015, and remained in operation for about a year.
 Muv-Luv Alternative: Strike Frontier, available initially as a browser game and later for iOS and Android, launched in September 2016, and shut down in July 2018.
 In October 2019, âge showed a demo of Project Mikhail: A Muv-luv War Story, a TSF-focused action game, released for Steam, iOS, and Android in October 2021, and available in Japanese, English, and Chinese.

 Immortals: Muv-Luv Alternative, a free-to-play mobile action RPG developed by aNCHOR, was released in Japan on March 17, 2022, for both Android and iOS.
 Set in an alternative universe of Muv-Luv Alternative, the player plays as the director of the Immortals Private Military Company and leads a team of TSF mercenary pilots to battle the Beta.
 While the game has original characters, many of the characters from the Muv Luv franchise are also available to recruit which includes those from Muv Luv Alternative, Total Eclipse, Euro Front and Schwarzesmarken.
-Immortals was shut down approximately four hours after it was released due to an exploit, and was re-released on July 11, 2023 under the name Muv-Luv Dimensions.
+Immortals was shut down approximately four hours after it was released due to an exploit, and was re-released on July 11, 2023, under the name Muv-Luv Dimensions.
+The game would later shutdown on June 30, 2025.